The Dr Sarno Back Pain Relief Method,

 Dr Sarno Back Pain Relief Method, General Body Pain, and Chronic Pain Relief.

-SPECIAL NOTE: Though written for any interested audience, my main focus is on Training & Consulting with Therapists and Physicians wanting to understand and utilize Soft Tissue Therapies similar to the way I developed and applied my system, The DSL Method.
-The principles and techniques can be applied to or merged with any other existing system.
+SPECIAL NOTE: Though written for any interested audience, my main focus is on Education & Mentoring / Consulting with Therapists & Physicians wanting to understand and utilize Soft Tissue Therapies similar to the way I developed and applied my system, DSL Edgework: My Method of Mindful Medical Massage, Bio-Structural Balancing & Yoga Therapy.
+It is an open-ended system, and the Principles & Techniques can be applied to or merged with, for the most part, any other existing modality or system.
 I’m not attempting to create a bunch of DSL clones.

 If there are people who DO want to practice close to the way I do, that’s fine, but not required.

 My writings and Tutorials are, admittedly, on the long side.
 Yet, as the great Marketing Guru, Dan Kennedy (who helped many chiropractors and many other therapists develop their business and marketing systems) once said, the truly best practitioners have a very deep knowledge of both the inner workings AND the history of their profession.
-The more they know contributes to their skills, knowledge, and insights BOTH in the delivery of treatment but also in their marketing. …
+The more they know, the more it contributes to their skills, knowledge, and insights BOTH in the delivery of treatment and also in their marketing. …

 SO if you want to be a Leading Edge Master at what you do, I suggest taking Dan Kennedy’s advice. … Being widely experienced, and accessing the deepest knowledge and experiences of others, by way of studying & understanding what they do and how they think, are both ways to become superior practitioners. …